phf/mkgpt/README.md

 - `--minimum-image-size <size>`
   minimum size of the image in sectors (defaults to 2048)
 - `--disk-guid <guid>`
-  GUID of the entire disk (see GUID format below - defaults to random)
+  GUID of the entire disk (see GUID format below, defaults to random)
 - `--part <file> <options>`
   begin a partition entry containing the specified image as its data and options as below